Bachelor of Arts (BA) in Management with emphasis in International Business

 - Students will be able to synthesize and integrate important concepts, principles, and theories used in management into solutions to moderately complex management problems.

-A minimum of 128 credit hours consisting of the following: 42 Required US credit hours of Core Courses in the Major (this equals 14 courses); 30 US Credits from the Global Citizenship Program; 55 Elective US credit hours (this equals 19 courses).
+A minimum of 128 US credit hours consisting of the following: a minimum of 64 required US credit hours of major coursework (see below); a minimum of 30 US credit hours from the Global Citizenship Program; and 34 US credit hours of electives.

 - ACCT 2010 Financial Accounting I (3 credit hours)